 Gaines Charter Township strives to protect and promote the health, safety and welfare of the Township by maintaining an efficient sewer system and a high quality water supply for area residents.

 If you are moving, out of or into, a property in Gaines Charter Township that is connected to our utility, please call us one week prior to the event date.
-By giving us one weeks notice, you allow us to get an accurate water meter read for the final billing, which in turn gives us the correct information for the new owner.
+By giving us one weeks notice, you allow us to get an accurate meter read for the final billing, which in turn gives us the correct information for the new owner.

 Gaines Charter Township is a wholesale water customer of the City of Wyoming, and a wholesale sewer customer of both the City of Wyoming and the City of Grand Rapids.